makersacademy/airport_challenge/README.md

 How To Use
 -----
-To create a new airport:
+* Airport.new   # creates a new airport:
-Airport.new
-To set the capacity of an airport:
+* Airport.new(20)   # sets the capacity of an airport to 20
-Airport.new(capacity)
-To create a new plane:
+* Plane.new   # creates a new plane:
-Plane.new
-To land a plane in an airport: plane.land(airport)
+* plane.land(airport)   # lands a plane in an airport
-To make a plane take off from an airport: plane.take_off(airport)
+* plane.take_off(airport)   # makes a plane take off from an airport:

 Example usage
 -----
 ![Alt tag](https://github.com/FloraHarvey/airport_challenge/blob/master/Screenshot%202017-02-20%2010.38.09.png)

-Suggested Future Extension
+Struggles I encountered
 -----
-With more time, I would like to allow the user to add further properties to airports and planes, such as flight number.
-I would like to
+* Testing the right thing: when one class has a method that has a result on another class, I was sometimes unsure which class I should be testing.
+If I had more time I would like to decouple the classes further so that, for example, the plane.land method calls an airport.add_plane method, rather than directly adding planes to airport.
+* Using doubles: a related problem I had was using doubles when testing the above method.
+I found that the classes were too interlinked to use a plane double in the airport test.